Edwards caps Wolves' 113-106 win vs. Rockets with two explosive dunks

 BOXSCORE: Timberwolves 113, Houston 106

-Naz Reid helped revive a slumbering offense in the first half on his way to 25 points and six rebounds while the bench took over from there.
-Kyle Anderson provided a spark late in the third and early in the fourth with 13 points while Jordan McLaughin stayed hot from the outside with 11 points, and 3-for-4 from three-point range.
+Naz Reid awoke a slumbering offense in the first half on his way to 25 points and six rebounds while the bench took over from there.
+Kyle Anderson provided a spark late in the third and early in the fourth with 13 points while Jordan McLaughin stayed hot from the outside with 11 points and 3-for-4 from three-point range.
 Jalen Green had 26 to lead Houston.

-After scoring only 16 points in the first quarter, the Wolves went to a ball-handler guard rotation of Conley, McLaughlin, Anderson, Nickeil Alexander-Walker and Rudy Gobert and they scored 15 points in a little over five minutes.
+The Wolves trailed 41-31 when Reid sparked a 7-0 run.
+He drove for a bucket, hit a mid-range shot and set up Jordan McLaughlin for a three.
+The Wolves and Reid were just getting started.
+Reid hit a three and hit a few more layups as he scored 17 points in the first half.
+McLaughlin added eight as the Wolves closed the half on a 21-4 run for a 54-45 lead at halftime despite Edwards having just two points.

-"I love when that unit's in the game," Anderson said.
-"It's gotta be quick passes, less pick-and-roll, less pounding the ball, less [isolation].
-You just gotta move the ball and wait for the defense to relax and you attack them."
+Edwards got to the free-throw line and ended up with 11 in the third quarter as he led the Wolves to a 73-62 lead.
+After a 10-2 run from Houston, Kyle Anderson scored a pair of buckets to lead a quick 6-0 burst for the Wolves to end the quarter ahead 81-72.
+The Wolves maintained a double-digit lead most of the fourth before Houston started hitting threes to cut it close before Edwards ended it.